jellehak/partm/README.md

 	partm install -s https://github.com/jellehak/partlib-hammond-sample.git

-How it works
+Proposal for a respository
 ---
 Each respository should look like this:

+1. One or multiple <partname>.json files
-A package.json file descriping the library
+2. A package.json file descriping the library (optional)
-Seperate *.json files referered by the package.json descripting each part ()

 Part scheme
 ---
-The scheme is based on the node package.json scheme more information can be found on: https://docs.npmjs.com/files/package.json.
+The part scheme is the core of the system, it is heavily based on the node package.json scheme more information can be found on: https://docs.npmjs.com/files/package.json.

 The most important is the name and the files array.
 These fields instruct the cli app what to download.
-(For the moment the files array can only contain remote files.)
+(For the moment the files array can only contain remote files.
+Later also files from the respository)

-The file array consist of the following fields: type = "datasheet","image","step" url = the file location skip = true/false (if true it will skip this file to download) extract = true/false (if true || array the resource will be extracted)
+A file object consist of the following fields:

+	type = "datasheet","image","step"
+	url = the file location
+	skip = true/false (if true it will skip this file to download) extract = true/false (if true || array the resource will be extracted)

+Example scheme:

 	{
 		"name":"hammond-1455D602",